 Kohunlich Mayan Ruins was an extraordinary surprise when I visited the region, and it still remains one of my favorites.
 Probably because it is so little visited and particularly more isolated than the others.
-During my visit, I found myself alone in the middle of the jungle and that was a big plus for me… before I bumped into a group of nuns visiting, which was nice too.
+During my visit, I found myself alone in the middle of the jungle before I bumped into a group of nuns visiting.

 The discovered remains are very different from the original ones as they must have been covered with stucco and painted predominantly in red.

 Built around 500AD the temple of the Figureheads (Mascarones) is one of the oldest buildings on the site.
 The figureheads serve as ornaments but have a very important religious meaning as they look toward the sunset direction and show the members of the ruling lineage of Kohunlich represented in the form of a sun face (Kinich Ahou), one of the most important deities of the Mayan world.

 The mild natural elevation takes to a large residential complex whose elegant interior arrangements suggest that it was inhabited by a high hierarchical level in the city between 600 and 1200 ad. ( SOURCE: INHA)